Lioncat2002/Lioncat2002/README.md

 **Lioncat2002/Lioncat2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 ### About me
-- 🔭 I’m currently working on: Lone Hermit (A walking sim made in unity)
+- 🔭 I’m currently working on: Purr OS (The perfect OS for Kitty Cats)
 - 💼 I work at: Spectr Studios as a programmer
 - 😊 Pronouns: He/Him